joyfang1106/MRLA/README.md

 - base config files in './mmdetection/configs/_base_/models/'
 - config files in the folders named by the corresponding folders

 Note that the config files of the latest version of MMDetection are a little different from previous one.
-Specifically,
+Specifically, use 'init_cfg=' instead of 'pretrained=' to load the pretrained weights.

 ### Train with EfficientNet on ImageNet-1K